Vertical garden made from recycled grocery store pallets

-Green wall types of vertical gardens can be built from DIY kits and ready-made living wall systems.
-There are also many companies which specialize in installing them.
-Standard components of a green wall include: a frame, waterproof backing or panels, water-absorbing fabric in which to nest the plants, and an automatic irrigation system (and plants, of course).
-The green wall is traditionally attached to the wall, but it can also be freestanding.
+Nowadays, there are all sorts of DIY kits and ready-made living wall systems available for building green walls.
+There are also many companies that specialize in installing them.
+The standard components of a green wall include: 1) a frame; 2) waterproof backing or panels and water-absorbing fabric in which to nest the plants: and 3) an automatic irrigation system.
+A green wall is traditionally attached to a wall, but it can also be freestanding.

-In vertical gardens, hydroponic (soil-less) lightweight, porous fabrics that resist mold and mildew take the place of soil.
-The fabric doubles as a structural support for the plants and the medium in which the roots grow.
-Plants are inserted through horizontal slits in the outer layer of the fabric, or placed in fabric pockets.
+In vertical gardens, lightweight, porous fabrics take the place of soil.
+The fabric not only provides structural support for the plants but also furnishes the medium in which their roots grow.
+Plants are inserted through horizontal slits in the outer layer of the fabric or placed in fabric pockets.

-Irrigation systems, regulated by timers, are the life source for this type of vertical garden.
-Mounted either on top of the structure (most simple method) or channeled throughout modular panels, they provide vital water and nutrients to the plants on the wall.
+Irrigation systems, regulated by timers, are the life source of this type of vertical garden.
+Mounted either on top of the structure or channeled throughout modular panels, they provide vital water and nutrients to the plants on the wall.
 A fertilizer injector valve, attached directly into the system, provides constant feeding to the soil-less plants.
-A gutter placed at the bottom of the wall catches grey water that can be recycled.
+And a gutter placed at the bottom of the wall catches grey water that can be recycled.

 One Central Park, Sydney, Australia

 Blanc has been designing and installing vertical gardens for over 30 years.
-His works are well known around the world and in Paris in particular, where his large exterior installation at the Quai Branly Museum provides an intriguing landmark.
+His works are well known around the world.
+In Paris in particular, his large installation at the Quai Branly Museum provides an intriguing landmark.

 Longwood Gardens’ Living Wall